carrafa/typedriver/readme.md

 ![leaderboard](./md_images/leaderboard.png)

-As soon as a player crosses the finish line, an object is sent to the server with all of the information about the race, and the server saves it to the finishers database.
-This database is a publicly accessible
+When a player crosses the finish line, an object is sent to the server with all of the information about the race, and the server saves it to the finishers database.
+This database is a publicly accessible for all the world to see.

 You can also filter out the sentences to find all the ones that contain the word lick.
 Uh, I guess you could do other words too.
 BUT WHY??